alyakan/SimpleHttp/Readme.md

 ## Usage
 Inside your `ViewController.swift`, or any file you wish to use the framework, add the line `import SimpleHTTP` before any class declaration, if you can't find `SimpleHTTP`, make sure that you have built your project by selecting `Product -> Build`.

-For making a Get request, add the following where you want to make the HTTP call.
+For making a **GET** request, add the following where you want to make the HTTP call, change the url string to the api you want to request:

 ``` swift
 if let request = SimpleHTTPRequest(url: URL(string: "https://reqres.in/api/users")!, httpMethod: .get) { // Create a SimpleHTTPRequest Object